be-hase/protoc-gen-kotlin-ext/README.md

 lead to cases where values are forgotten to be set.
 However, opinions may differ on whether this is seen as a disadvantage or an advantage.

+If it is code provided by libraries or similar, it is better not to do it as it may break compatibility.

+If it is code used within your own application, I think it is convenient.
 If you prioritize a more robust programming style, it is preferable to have a compile error indicating that a value has been forgotten.

 Therefore, we will auto-generate the following factory function.
 Note that this `Sample(...)` is not a constructor but a function.